umarbaevB/umarbaevB.github.io/content/posts/cybersecurity/hackthebox/machines/precious/index.md

 ![](./images/1.png)

-- It's service that converts Web Pages to PDF
+- It's a service that converts Web Pages to PDF
   - Let's supply anything and see what it returns
   - I am running Burp Suite in the background
 - So after supplying any url, we receive a pdf